taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 );
 ~~~~~~~~

 Second, you can pass it through your `App` and `Stories` components.
 These components don't use the function but only pass it to the `Story` component.
-You might already notice that this could be a potential refactoring later on, because the function gets passed from the root component through a few components only to reach the leaf component.
+You might already notice that this could be a potential refactoring later on, because the function gets passed from the root component through a few components only to reach a leaf component.

 {title="src/components/App.js",lang="javascript"}
 ~~~~~~~~
+# leanpub-start-insert
 const App = ({ stories, onArchive }) =>
+# leanpub-end-insert
   <div className="app">
     <Stories
       stories={stories}